Create a Tobacco- and Vape-Free School

 Recommend a Change

-- Present to the school board and school administrators about health concerns around vaping, prevalence among youth and best practices for addressing tobacco use in schools.
+- Present to the school board and administrators about health concerns around vaping, prevalence among youth and best practices for addressing tobacco use in schools.

 - Highlight that a comprehensive tobacco-free policy is an effective way to prevent youth tobacco use and initiation.